minimaxir/gpt-2-keyword-generation/README.md

 ![](example/example_pic.png)

-A method for encoding a dataset of text documents into a form that when finetuned with GPT-2, the network will be able to generate text pertaining to the specified keywords (although the encoded text can theoetically work with any type of text-based network, it leverages GPT-2's long horizon and strong context abilities).
+A method for encoding a dataset of text documents into a form that when finetuned with GPT-2, the network will be able to generate text pertaining to the specified keywords (although the encoded text can theoetically work with any type of text-based neural network generation, it leverages GPT-2's long horizon and strong context abilities).

 You can demo the results w/ an example on how to use the script in the `examples` folder.
-Additionally, you can play with keywords yourself with the [Reddit GPT-2 API](https://minimaxir.com/apps/gpt2-reddit/), or read [pregenerated examples](https://www.reddit.com/r/legaladviceofftopic/comments/bxi869/i_trained_an_ai_to_generate_the_ultimate/) of that keyword-based model on /r/legaladvice.
+Additionally, you can play with keywords yourself with the [Reddit GPT-2 API](https://minimaxir.com/apps/gpt2-reddit/) ([GitHub](https://github.com/minimaxir/reddit-gpt-2-cloud-run)), or read [pregenerated examples](https://www.reddit.com/r/legaladviceofftopic/comments/bxi869/i_trained_an_ai_to_generate_the_ultimate/) of that keyword-based model on /r/legaladvice.

 The encoding is tokenized using [spaCy](https://spacy.io) for more robust keyword tokenization and parallelized using [ray](https://github.com/ray-project/ray) in order to massively speed up encoding on large datasets (about 11x speedup using 32 vCPUs/threads vs. single threaded, at 70% CPU utilization)

-## Simple Usage
+## Usage

 This repo contains a `keyword_encode.py` script which attempts to extract the keywords in an unsupervised manner (although you can provide your own keywords if you have them).
 The methodology is as follows for each text document: